neuroevolution-ai/evolution-strategies/README.md

 which will show you the token which was created when starting the jupyter server.

-# Run without any security measures
+# Run without any security measures (not up to date)

 `docker run -d -p 8888:8888 evolution-strategies xvfb-run -s -screen 0 1400x900x24 start-notebook.sh --NotebookApp.token=''`